Toni Anderson Missing: Family ‘Worried Sick’ About Young Woman Who Vanished After Being Stopped By Police

 A North Kansas City police officer stopped Toni as she drove down 9-Highway because she apparently made an improper lane change.
 Darin Snapp with the Kansas City Police Department told Fox News that Toni “stated to the officer that she was almost out of gas.”
 He added that the officer who stopped Toni told her there was a gas station close by, gave her a warning for the violation, and then observed Toni head to a nearby QuikTrip, which appears to be the last time she was seen.

-Her father told Fox News that police said there were “two attempts” to use Toni’s ATM card at the QuikTrip location and shortly thereafter, her GPS stopped working.
+Her father told Fox News that police said there were “two attempts” to use Toni’s ATM card at the QuikTrip location and shortly after that, her GPS stopped working.
 However, Brian said Toni’s insurance company indicates the GPS on her vehicle tracked her to the gas station before it ceased to function.

 According to Toni’s father, she never showed up for classes at the University of Missouri at Kansas City, which she was slated to begin on Tuesday.
 Her parents emphasized they found a day planner with Toni’s classes and other appointments written in it after going through her apartment, The Wichita Eagle reports.